clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

    Figure 23: SUSE: Suggested partitioning

-   **Optional:** Under :guilabel:`Available Storage on Linux` section, right- click the SUSE :file:`/home` partition and delete it.
+   **Optional:** Under :guilabel:`Available Storage on Linux` section, right-click the SUSE :file:`/home` partition and delete it.
 In this example, it is :file:`/dev/sda8`.
 See Figure 24.

    |multi-boot-24|